JOY6IX9INE/Phishing-Report-Log/README.md

-# 🛡️ Phishing Report Log
+# 🛡️ Threat Report Log

 Welcome!
-This is an open record of phishing domains I’ve identified and reported as part of independent threat intelligence efforts.
+This is an open record of phishing **and scam** domains I’ve identified and reported as part of independent threat intelligence efforts.

-> 📁 All phishing site data is stored in [`reports.csv`](./reports.csv)
+> 📁 All site data is stored in [`reports.csv`](./reports.csv)

 ---

 ## 🎯 Purpose

 This project aims to:
-- 🕵️ Identify active phishing domains impersonating real brands.
+- 🕵️ Identify malicious domains, including:
+  - 🎣 Phishing (login theft, impersonation)
+  - 💰 Scams (fake giveaways, crypto rug pulls, support scams)
 - 🧾 Document findings in a transparent, structured format.
 - 📤 Report threats to hosting providers, target companies, and global blocklists.